 We generate revenue from the sale of advertising to companies that are interested in reaching end users on Instacart.
 Advertising products include sponsored product, display ads, coupons, and a variety of other online advertising services.
 Our performance obligation is to continually promote a brand over the duration of the contractual term.
-We recognize revenue in the amount that we have the right to invoice as advertising services are rendered, which occurs upon delivery of clicks for Sponsored Product ads, upon delivery of impressions or over the contract term on a fixed fee basis for display ads, or upon redemptions of coupons.
-We also offer software subscription services that enhance the online shopping experience to certain retailers and generate an immaterial amount of other revenue from software subscriptions.
-Revenue from our software subscription services is recognized ratably over the subscription period.
+We recognize revenue in the amount that we have the right to invoice as advertising services are rendered, which occurs upon delivery of clicks for sponsored products, upon delivery of impressions or over the contract term on a fixed fee basis for display ads, or upon redemptions of coupons.
+We also offer a software subscription service that enhances the online shopping experience to certain retailers and generates an immaterial amount of other revenue from software subscriptions.
+Revenue from our software subscription service is recognized ratably over the subscription period.